 It’s a nice, stylish curved decanter with a wide base and a tapered top.
 It’s hand-made, the tapered neck designed for easy pouring and the low, wide base area takes a full bottle with a wide surface area exposed to the air.
 We found a large number of buyers who are very happy with it – it is, after all, a very elegant item to have on your dinner table – while others commented that the glass has imperfections, and it’s not a premium item.
 At the price, we think it a nice decanter if that’s what you’re looking for.

 6. Cheer Moda Wine Aerator

-We were impressed, when we started investigating wine aerators, with the different ways in which designers have approached a simple job.
-This very neat, rather stylish but quite expensive device is a combined wine aerator and pourer, that is surprisingly compact and – according to customers – very effective.
+We were impressed when we started investigating best wine aerators, with the different ways in which designers have approached a simple job.
+This very neat, rather stylish but quite expensive device is a combined red wine aerator and pourer, that is surprisingly compact and – according to customers – very effective.
 Is the best red wine aerator UK customers can buy?

 7. CorkCicle Air Chiller and Aerator